Skip to Main Content

 What are the drone regulations for filming in Japan?

-Drone filming in Japan is regulated by MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism).
-Required for drones over 100g via DIPS 2.0 system.
-The maximum flight altitude is 150m, and no-fly zones include airports, DID (Densely Inhabited Districts), event venues, around the Imperial Palace.
-Commercial filming permits require 10+ business days for special flight permissions.
+MLIT/JCAB (Ministry of Land, Infrastructure, Transport and Tourism) governs drone filming in Japan.
+Any drone over 100g must be registered through the DIPS 2.0 system.
+The top flight altitude is 150m.
+No-fly zones cover airports, DID (Densely Inhabited Districts), event venues, and the area around the Imperial Palace.
+Commercial filming permits need 10+ business days for special flight clearance.

 What does a drone operator do on a film set?